jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 A territorial authority within whose district the community of a community board is situated must provide the necessary administrative and other facilities for that community board.

 ### 39 Expenses of community boards
-(1) The expenses of the performance and exercise by a community board of its responsibilities, duties, and powers must be paid by the territorial authority within whose district the community is situated out of the general revenues of the district.
+(1) The expenses of the performance and exercise by a community board of its responsibilities, duties, and powers must be paid by the territorial authority within whose district the community is situated.
 (2) The territorial authority may fix a limit within which expenditure may be incurred under subclause (1), and no community board may incur expenditure in excess of any limit so fixed without the prior approval of the territorial authority.
 (3) This clause does not apply in respect of any expenditure for which any rate has been made and levied within the community.